 Defending One’s Dissertation

 The next task for the student is to identify a date and time where all members of the committee are available and to organize a suitable room in which to conduct the defense.
 The defense must involve all members of the committee – either physically or virtually - including those from outside the student’s university.
-The student is responsible for ensuring the attendance of all participating members and to put the technological arrangements in place for virtual participants.
-Unless the circumstances are out-of-the-ordinary, and subject to permission from the appropriate Doctoral Studies Director, it is imperative that the student is physically present to defend his or her dissertation work.
+The student is responsible for ensuring the attendance of all participating members and putting the technological arrangements in place for virtual participants.
+Unless the circumstances are out-of-the-ordinary and subject to permission from the appropriate Doctoral Studies Director, the student must be physically present to defend his or her dissertation work.

 When all details – time, place, and date – are finalized, it is the student’s responsibility to provide the Doctoral Studies Director with at least two weeks’ notice of the event.
 This Director will then publicly announce the defense.
 The student’s next task is to submit a summary of around 300 words (or even less) regarding their dissertation’s topic and key findings.
 This will be included in the Director’s announcement.
 The following is the format that applies to a defense:

-The student is usually required to come back into room after about half an hour when the chair of the committee then informs them of the committee’s decision.
+- The student is usually required to come back into the room after about half an hour when the chair of the committee then informs them of the committee’s decision.

 The following are the potential outcomes of a defense meeting:

-Fail: When this is the case, the student will be specifically told where their dissertation was deficient.
-This allows them to proceed with addressing these deficiencies in order to initiate another defense.
+- Fail: When this is the case, the student will be specifically told where their dissertation was deficient.
+This allows them to proceed with addressing these deficiencies to initiate another defense.

-A provisional pass: In this situation, the student will be informed about particular parts of their dissertation that must be revised or addressed before a pass grade can be awarded.
-It may be necessary to submit revisions to just the chair of the committee or to the entire membership.
+- A provisional pass: In this situation, the student will be informed about particular parts of their dissertation that must be revised or addressed before a passing grade can be awarded.
+It may be necessary to submit revisions to just the chair of the committee or the entire membership.
 Information about the follow-on process will be given to the student during the defense meeting.